jedlimlx/Quantum-Hydrodynamics/docs/introduction.md

 *insert some sick animation*

 This shows the droplet falling down onto a stationary liquid bath.
 When the drop falls down, the air in between the droplet and liquid is pushed out.
-When they droplet and liquid come into contact, droplet merges with the liquid.
+When the droplet and liquid come into contact, droplet merges with the liquid.

 *insert 2nd sick animation*